traefik/traefik/docs/content/https/acme.md

     Use Let's Encrypt staging server with the [`caServer`](#caserver) configuration option when experimenting to avoid hitting this limit too fast.

-## Certificate Resolvers
+## Certificates Resolvers

-Traefik requires you to define "Certificate Resolvers" in the [static configuration](../getting-started/configuration-overview.md#the-static-configuration), which are responsible for retrieving certificates from an ACME server.
+Traefik requires you to define "Certificates Resolvers" in the [static configuration](../getting-started/configuration-overview.md#the-static-configuration), which are responsible for retrieving certificates from an ACME server.

-Then, each ["router"](../routing/routers/index.md) is configured to enable TLS, and is associated to a certificate resolver through the [`tls.certresolver` configuration option](../routing/routers/index.md#certresolver).
+Then, each ["router"](../routing/routers/index.md) is configured to enable TLS, and is associated to a certificates resolver through the [`tls.certresolver` configuration option](../routing/routers/index.md#certresolver).

 Certificates are requested for domain names retrieved from the router's [dynamic configuration](../getting-started/configuration-overview.md#the-dynamic-configuration).

 You can read more about this retrieval mechanism in the following section: [ACME Domain Definition](#domain-definition).

-!!! warning "Defining an [ACME challenge type](#the-different-acme-challenges) is a requirement for a certificate resolver to be functional."
+!!! warning "Defining an [ACME challenge type](#the-different-acme-challenges) is a requirement for a certificates resolver to be functional."

 !!! important "Defining a certificates resolver does not result in all routers automatically using it.
 Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."